rs87546/kubernates_docker_training/Day2/README.md

       - Controller Managers - group of controllers
     - Control Plane components only runs in the master node
     - generally the master node will not allow deploying user applications
+    - if required can be configured to allow deploying user applications
   - Worker Node
     - this is where user containerized applicaitons will be running